-- Submit the supplemental materials required to complete your application which include your debate record and current high school transcript**.
+- Submit the supplemental materials required to complete your application which may include a letter of recommendation, your debate record, and current high school transcript.
 Further details will be included in your confirmation email.

 To aid our students in making the transition to online learning, the NHSI has established certain minimum technology requirements for participation in our 2022 Debate Institutes.
 These requirements are in place to ensure that everyone can have a smooth and effective institute experience, and to minimize the amount of time during the institute devoted to technological troubleshooting.

 Importantly, your registration for the institute requires your agreement to procure the necessary technology to meet the minimum standards.
 The NHSI will be unable to offer tuition refunds if the state of a student’s technology makes their participation in the institute infeasible.
 Please reach out to the NHSI via email at email@example.com if you have any questions regarding these technology standards.